EthanHeilman/ethanheilman.github.io/x/34/post.md

 Kronecker's quote about the integers being divine was not made so much because Kronecker wanted to elevate the reputation of the integers but because he wanted to damn infinity.
 It was that reaction of horror at the creepy crawly bugs you see when you lift up the rock of Mathematics.

-The main target of Kronecker's campaign against infinity in Mathematics was the MathematicianCantor[^8] and his work on transfinites.
+The main target of Kronecker's campaign against infinity was the mathematician Cantor[^8] and his work on transfinites.
-Cantor did not have this same reaction of disgust to the infinity, he viewed infinity in a much more positive light and he wasn't alone in this reaction.
+Cantor viewed infinity in a much more positive light and he wasn't alone in this reaction.

 > "From [the paradise](https://en.wikipedia.org/wiki/Cantor%27s_paradise) that Cantor created for us no-one shall be able to expel us."
 David Hilbert (1926)[^12]

 Cantor's ideas also sparked a theological debate since if the mind can reason about infinity, perhaps the mind can also reason about God[^9].
-Cantor himself was deeply invested in the theological implications of his Mathematical work.
+Cantor himself was deeply invested in the theological implications of his mathematical work.
-He believed that God was beyond the mind[^13] and thus his Mathematical work was not the result of his own effort but rather God was speaking through him.
+He believed that God was beyond the mind[^13] and thus his mathematical work was not the result of his own effort but rather God was speaking through him.

 This is an inversion of [God of the gaps](https://en.wikipedia.org/wiki/God_of_the_gaps)[^10] where the gaps filled in by God and thus are evidence of God rather than the reverse.
-This echos Descartes'[^15] deeply unsatisfying [Trademark Argument](https://en.wikipedia.org/wiki/Trademark_argument) of the existence of God because finite beings like humans can perceive aspects of God like infinity, we must only be able to perceive them through the grace of God.
+This echos Descartes'[^15] deeply unsatisfying [Trademark Argument](https://en.wikipedia.org/wiki/Trademark_argument) of the existence of God because finite beings like humans can perceive aspects of God like infinity, we must only be able to perceive[^17] them because God exists.

-I don't find these arguments compelling.
+> "The idea of infinite substance, or God, must have “proceeded from some substance which really was infinite. [..]
+If a finite thing could produce the idea of an infinite thing, the Meditator reasons, this would violate the principle that there is more reality in a cause than in its effect, since the Idea of God is at the top of the Hierarchy of Ideas." - René Descartes - Meditations on First Philosophy, in which the existence of God and the immortality of the soul are demonstrated (1641)[^16]

 I much prefer the notion put forward by Chesterton that it is gaps themselves which are important.

 > "The whole secret of mysticism is this: that man can understand everything by the help of what he does not understand.
 The morbid logician seeks to make everything lucid, and succeeds in making everything mysterious.
 The mystic[^14] allows one thing to be mysterious, and everything else becomes lucid" - [Orthodoxy by G. K. Chesterton (1908)](https://www.gutenberg.org/files/16769/16769-h/16769-h.htm)

 ## A Final Note

-I don't know what sort of conclusion to draw these threads together[^16].
-I'm leaving it as a vibes based meandering path through some interesting connections in the history of ideas.
+I don't know what sort of conclusion to draw these threads together[^16] so I'm leaving it as a vibes-based meandering path through some interesting connections in the history of ideas.
-This is not the sort of thing I typically write.

 This post originally came about because of a conversation with [Madars Virza](https://madars.org/) about my rejection of the Kronecker.
 Versions of this sat on my hard drive for the last few years or in private correspondence.
 I bounced it off of a number of other people over the years.
 The observations of the real number line as taken from conversations with my dad, [Ward Heilman](https://www.bridgew.edu/department/mathematics/dr-ward-heilman).
 Hopefully I got it mostly correct, any errors are my own.